Depression In Women

 The transition into menopause is a challenging-but-normal time for a woman that is characterized by problems sleeping, mood swings, and hot flashes.
 These are common symptoms, but depression is not.
 If you are going into menopause and are struggling with irritability, anxiety, sadness, or loss of joy, you may have perimenopausal depression.

-Treatment for Depression in women
+Treatment For Depression In women

-depression in women - woman climbing a wall reaching hand out for help
+woman climbing a wall reaching hand out for help

 Depression in women isn’t experienced the same way by all women.
 Some women will have all of these symptoms while some will have only some of them.
 But if you think you could be experiencing depression, do not shrug it off or try to shoulder it on your own.
 It won’t just pass and you can’t snap yourself out of it.
 You need to see your doctor for an examination.
 If he or she diagnoses you with depression, the common treatment is medication and psychotherapy, or “talk therapy.”